LeonardoCofone/LonarAI/README.md

 ---

-## 🧠 What Lexor Can Do
+## 🧠 What Lonar Can Do

 ### 🗓️ Personal organization
-Lexor automatically syncs your calendars, tasks, and reminders from Google or your local system.
+Lonar automatically syncs your calendars, tasks, and reminders from Google or your local system.
 You can ask: “What do I have to do today?” or “Add a meeting tomorrow at 3 PM.”

 ### 💌 Smart email